 For the most part, ERISA lawsuits are limited to the information contained within the insurance company’s claim file.
 However, in some limited circumstances, courts will allow plaintiffs to conduct discovery that is outside the bounds of the claim file.
 Here, the Southern District of New York Court clarified its view that discovery outside of the claim file is allowed, but only in limited circumstances.
 Additionally, the court noted that this discovery must be very narrowly tailored and that it must actually address a legitimate issue.
 Finally, the court also noted that the plaintiff has the burden of showing that there is good cause for discovery.
 In this case, the court allowed Mr. Aitken to seek both document requests and interrogatories to address the issue of whether or not Aetna unfairly disregarded the opinions of his doctors in favor of its own chosen doctors.

 We can help.
-At Roberts Disability Law, our team has extensive experience handling ERISA claims in California.
+At Roberts Disability Law, P.C., our team has extensive experience handling ERISA claims in California.
 If you are having any trouble getting the benefits that you deserve, please reach out to our team today.
 We will review your claim free of charge.
 From our offices in Alameda, San Jose and San Francisco, we represent clients throughout the Bay Area and Silicon Valley.

 LEAVE YOUR MESSAGE